-While chocolate soldier succulents don’t require direct sunlight they still need an adequate amount of indirect light to thrive.
+Chocolate soldier plants appreciate bright, indirect light.
+Kalanchoe tomentosa does not do well in direct sun and is susceptible to leaf burn.
 If you notice that your chocolate soldier plant is getting leggy, move it to a brighter location.

 Chocolate soldier plants can be characterized as having low water needs.
 Allow the soil to dry out thoroughly between waterings, especially in the winter months when the plant is dormant.
 Chocolate soldier plants may require more frequent watering in the hot summer months.

 As with most succulents, chocolate soldier plants require dry, well-draining soil.
-A cactus or succulent soil mix is sufficient for chocolate soldier plants - and can be purchased at most garden centers and nurseries.
+A cactus or succulent soil mix is sufficient for chocolate soldier plants; it can be purchased at most garden centers and nurseries.